Share

 Why We're Still Going

-The country hasn't changed.
-The bureaucracy at the border has.
+The country is unchanged.
 The water in Ao Nang is still that colour.
-The mornings in Koh Lanta still smell of coffee and salt.
+The mornings in Koh Lanta still smell the same.
+None of the reasons to go have moved.

-On flights: forget the direct Bangalore–Krabi search for now.
-That route is suspended through summer.
-Book BLR–Bangkok instead — IndiGo or Air India, 2.5 hours, well-priced right now — and take a domestic connection south.
-Bangkok to Krabi in July costs about ₹6,000 return.
-It's actually a more flexible structure anyway; you get a night in Bangkok on either end if you want it.
+On flights: search BLR–Bangkok, not BLR–Krabi.
+The direct Krabi route is suspended through summer.
+Book IndiGo or Air India to Bangkok, take a domestic connection south.
+Bangkok to Krabi in July is about ₹6,000 return.
+You also get Bangkok on both ends, which is never a bad thing.

 Thailand's door hasn't closed.
 It's just gotten a lock.
 Bring the key.